aiven/devportal/docs/products/opensearch/howto/opensearch-and-nodejs.rst

 What's next?
 ************

 Now that you learned how to work with search queries, have a look at :doc:`our tutorial for aggregations <opensearch-aggregations-and-nodejs>`.
-Or, if you're done for a day, see :doc:`how you can pause OpenSearch cluster <setup-opensearch-and-nodejs-playground>`.
+Or, if you're done for a day, see :doc:`how you can pause the service <../../../platform/howto/pause-from-cli>`.

 Resources
 *********